DawnPaladin/gial-degree-planner/README.md

 ## Process

-The idea for this project came from Robin Harris, head of the World Arts Program at GIAL.
+The idea for this project came from Robin Harris, head of the World Arts Program at DIU.
 She was spending an inordinate amount of time managing students' Intended Plans of Study, so when her son (James Harris) asked if she had any ideas for his final project at [Viking Code School](http://www.vikingcodeschool.com), she asked if we could automate IPS creation.

-James sat down with her, [mocked up the interface design in Figma](https://www.figma.com/file/S7BLhv0RpwEUCHf7D2kg6f98/GIAL-IPS-mockups), and modeled how the database entities would interrelate.
+James sat down with her, [mocked up the interface design in Figma](https://www.figma.com/file/S7BLhv0RpwEUCHf7D2kg6f98/DIU-IPS-mockups), and modeled how the database entities would interrelate.
 He pitched the idea to his cohort at Viking, and Alexa and Luke volunteered to tackle the project.

 We (Alexa, Luke, and James) built the app on GitHub over the next two weeks.
 We parceled out the work during brief daily Scrum meetings, tracking the status of each feature on [Pivotal Tracker](https://www.pivotaltracker.com/projects/1968955).
 We demonstrated the app to Robin twice during development (making feature adjustments after each demo) and again during Viking's Final Demo day at the end of the project.

 ## Future

-After Demo Day, we'll reset the database to remove test data, change the admin password, and set up accounts for the advisors in GIAL's World Arts Program.
+After Demo Day, we'll reset the database to remove test data, change the admin password, and set up accounts for the advisors in DIU's World Arts Program.
 At that point they can start using the app with real students.

 Having reached Minimum Viable Product, we want to continue the app's development to make it more useful to the World Arts Program.
 In time this may develop into a commercial product which can be licensed to any university!